-Mycorrhizal fungi exist in nearly all soils.
-These extraordinary fungi provide a secondary root system for the plant.
-Imagine a wider and more efficient network attached to the plant’s roots beneath ground.
+Imagine a wider and more efficient network attached to the plant’s roots beneath the ground.
 A network composed of fungi with spreading spidery arms extending beyond the plant roots.
 These fungi are highly efficient at absorbing water and nutrients (particularly phosphorus) from the soil.

 The fungi are living organisms that live in mutual benefit with the plant – the plant provides carbon and sugars for the fungi, as it provides the nutrient supply.
 There are many different sorts, each adapted to the host plant.
 Trees, for instance, have an extensive network of Ectomycorrhiza attached to their roots externally.
 Up to 15 different fungi might be attached to the tree - and within a whole wood there is a vast underground system, perhaps up to 8000 or more different species of fungi, often linking trees to each other.

 The fungi in most herbaceous, ie leafy, plants, are called arbuscular mycorrhiza.
-Unlike the tree mycorrhiza which are in the soil, the arbuscular mycorrhiza fungi (AMF) are actually hosted within the plant root.
+Unlike the tree mycorrhiza which is in the soil, the arbuscular mycorrhiza fungi (AMF) are actually hosted within the plant root.
 From broad beans to tomatoes, strawberries to dahlias, most of our garden plants use mycorrhizas.
-The only type that doesn't is the brassica family ie cabbages, brussel sprouts and beets.
+The only type that doesn't is the brassica family ie cabbages, brussel sprouts, and beets.

 However, research has shown that this beneficial fungi will not flourish in certain conditions:

 - Soil which has too much phosphorus, from chemical fertilisers